priyank59/Flicktime/README.md

 - The FlickTime project is inspired by a love for movies and a passion for providing a user-friendly movie discovery platform.
 - Thanks to [TMDB Database](https://developer.themoviedb.org/docs) for providing the movie database API used in this project.

-## Contact

-If you have any questions or feedback, feel free to contact the project maintainer at priyankjagad59@gmail.com.

 Thank you for checking out FlickTime!
 Enjoy exploring movies and discovering new favorites!